santos22/Yelp/README.md

 - [ ] Search results page
 - [ ] Infinite scroll for restaurant results.
-- [ ] Implement map view of restaurant results.
+- [X] Implement map view of restaurant results.
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] User is allowed to specify what type of food he or she wants (currently, this only happens once).

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):